smithy-lang/smithy/smithy-build/README.md

 The `model`, `build-info`, and `sources` plugins are plugins that are always run in every non-abstract projection.

+### model plugin

-- `model`: Serializes the filtered version of the model as a single file.
+The `model` plugin serializes a self-contained and filtered version of the model as a single file.
+All of the dependencies of the model are included in the file.

+### build-info plugin

-- `build-info`: Produces a JSON document that contains information about the projection and model.
+The `build-info` plugin produces a JSON document that contains information about the projection and model.

+### sources plugin

+The `sources` plugin copies the source models and creates a manifest.
+When building the `source` projection, the models that were used to build the model are copied over literally.
+When a JAR is used as a source model, the Smithy models contained within the JAR are copied as a source model while the JAR itself is not copied.

-- `sources`: Copies the source models and creates a manifest.
-When using the `source` projection, the source models are copied over literally.
-When using a projection, a new model file is created that contains only the shapes, trait definitions, and metadata that were defined in a source model *and* all of the newly add shapes, traits, and metadata.
+When applying a projection, a new model file is created that contains only the shapes, trait definitions, and metadata that were defined in a source model *and* all of the newly added shapes, traits, and metadata.

 The manifest file is a newline (`\n`) separated file that contains the relative path from the manifest file to each model file created by the sources plugin.
+A Smithy manifest file is stored in a JAR as `META-INF/smithy/manifest`.
+All model names referenced by the manifest are relative to `META-INF/smithy/`.